EGA-archive/beacon2-ri-tools-v2/README.md

 * The **num_rows** are the approximate calculation you expect for the total of variants in each vcf there are.
 Make sure this is greater than the total variants expected.
 It was automatically calculated before but it was very slow to calculate the total number of variants in the VCF.
 * The **verbosity** will give streaming logs with the reason why a variant has been skipped to be inserted.
 Recommendation is to leave this as False.
 * The **allele_counts** now is not implemented yet, just leave it as False.

+#### Update records parameters
+* The **record_type** is to let the RI Tools what type of entry type you are updating, can be one of analysis, biosample, cohort, dataset, genomicVariation, individual or run.
+* The **collection_name** parameter is to let the RI Tools know what is the name of the collection in MongoDB the record you want to be updated is located at.

 ### Populating a beacon instance from VCF